Kelvin Sampson: NCAA violations

 According to many college basketball pundits, however, Sampson had virtually no chance of keeping his job once the allegations broke.
 Sports Illustrated college basketball columnist Seth Davis implied that Indiana officials had already decided Sampson was guilty, based on the fact that its internal investigation would only last a week.
 The NCAA had given Indiana 90 days to respond to the notice.
 ESPN's Mark Schlabach suggested that Indiana wanted to look for a reason not to pay the remaining money he was owed on his contract, and also wanted to eliminate any chance of being sued.
 He also said that the only reason Sampson was allowed to continue coaching was because his contract didn't allow the school to suspend him immediately.
 ESPN's Pat Forde said that Sampson's departure was "preordained" the moment the NCAA sent out its notice of allegations, and suggested that Sampson might never coach in Division I again.

 During a private meeting with the NCAA infractions committee on June 30, McRobbie apologized for hiring Sampson and called that decision a mistake.
 McRobbie said that Sampson betrayed his trust as Indiana's coach, and demonstrated that his hiring had been "a risk that should not have been taken."

-On November 25, 2008, the NCAA slapped Indiana with three years' probation for violations largely tied to Sampson's watch.
+On November 25, 2008, the NCAA issued Indiana three years' probation for violations largely tied to Sampson's watch.
 It also imposed a five-year show-cause order on Sampson, meaning that any NCAA member school who wanted to hire Sampson while the order was in effect would have to impose sanctions on him unless it can "show cause" that Sampson has served his punishment.
-However, most NCAA members will not even consider hiring a coach with an outstanding show-cause order, so the show-cause effectively prevented Sampson from coaching at the major-college level until 2013.
+As most NCAA members will not consider hiring a coach with an outstanding show-cause order, the show-cause effectively prevented Sampson from coaching at the major-college level until 2013.
 A similar incident happened to Todd Bozeman, who was slapped with an eight-year show-cause order in 1996 and was unable to find work in the college ranks again until 2006.
 Senderoff, now head coach at Kent State, was hit with a three-year show-cause order.
 When he was hired at Houston, Sampson became only the fourth coach to get a head coaching job at another school after receiving a show-cause (after Bozeman, Senderoff and Bruce Pearl).
+Most athletic directors, presidents, and chancellors are reluctant to hire a coach who has been hit with a show-cause.

 In December 2008, Eric Gordon raised issues of drug use on the Indiana team, stating that some players were abusing drugs and that this led to the disintegration of the team, and that Sampson tried to stop it, but did not as he was focused on winning.

-NBA career

-On March 8, 2008, Sampson was hired in an advisory role by the San Antonio Spurs.

-On May 14, 2008, Sampson was hired as assistant coach of the Bucks under Scott Skiles.

-Until 2014, he had been an assistant coach with the Houston Rockets.